ProgrammerAL/Presentations-2024/atlanta-cloud-conference-2024/managed-identities/presentation.md

 ---

-# Managed means...
+# "Managed" means...

 - Microsoft does the hard work
 - Specific to Azure
-- Authenticate to "Managed" PaaS Services like:
+- Managed Identitied authenticate to "Managed" PaaS Services like:
   - Managed SQL Server
   - Storage Accounts
   - Service Bus